 - From the inside of the tank, run your solvent cement along only the bottom edge.
 Apply solvent only on a horizontal plane, as it will not penetrate the joints if you do it vertically.

 - Let the tank sit for 4 hours.
 It is extremely important that you do not move it!

-- Now, the bottom has sealed and cured, you can do each corner.
+- Now that the bottom has been sealed and cured, you can do each corner.
 Flip the tank to its side, now you have two corners on a horizontal plane, run your cement.